arjunrmakwana/arjunrmakwana/README.md

       - CIS 601 (fall '22): Advanced Topics in Computer Architecture

 Experience:
-- Application Engineering Intern at Analog Devices summer 2022
+- Application Engineering Intern at Analog Devices, summer 2022

-- TA for CIT 582: Blockchains and Cryptography spring 2022
+- TA for CIT 582: Blockchains and Cryptography, spring 2022

 You can reach me at arjunmatwork@gmail.com